ActianCorp/integration-platform-docs/docs/quickstart-install.md

 ### Configuration/Reconfiguration

 The `application.properties` file can be used for a variety of configurations to tailor Integration Manager to your requirements and environment.
-See the [Server Administration](./integration-manager/admin/server-administration/server-administration-overview) documentation for a description of available properties.
+See [Application Property Reference](./category/application-property-reference) for a description of available properties.

 1. Locate the `application.properties` file (default: `/etc/opt/actian/integration-manager/conf/application.properties`)
    :::note